 Vitamin A will help you get sharp vision, better skin, stronger immunity and better bone health!
 Need we say more?
 It is also important for maternal health as well as ocular health, immunity and normal growth and development of the baby .
 If a lactating mother isn’t able to meet the daily requirement of vitamin A, then her body compensates for its low levels in breast milk from the liver.
-Vitamin A can be easily obtained from food sources.
-However, lactating women with a deficiency are prescribed vitamin A supplements to fulfill their daily requirement.
+Vitamin A can be easily obtained from food sources, so there’s no reason why a working mom diet shouldn’t include enough of this important nutrient.
+However, lactating women with a deficiency will also need to be prescribed vitamin A supplements to fulfill their daily requirement.

 Easily available sources of Vitamin A: Carrots, pumpkin, papaya, whole milk, yogurt, cheese and fish oils.